barikaricky/Javelin/FIX-CORS-README.md

    deploy-backend-fix.bat
    ```

+   This runs `netlify deploy --prod --dir server/public --functions server/netlify/functions` so the function bundle is definitely published.

 2. Wait 1-2 minutes for the deployment to propagate.

 3. Clear your browser cache or try in an Incognito window.